sallaccio/socket-sender-gui/README.md

 ### Use of third party code

-_JsonMinify_: by Stefan Reich at http://tinybrain.de:8080/jsonminify/
+*JsonMinify*: by Stefan Reich at http://tinybrain.de:8080/jsonminify/

+### Libraries and modules

+*RSyntaxTextArea*: by Bobbylight at http://bobbylight.github.io/RSyntaxTextArea/ *Grizzly*: by Oracle at https://javaee.github.io/grizzly/ *Gson*: by Google at https://github.com/google/gson

 ### Known issues